Midburn/camps_index/README.md

 # Camps Index App

-Theme camps index page based on AngularJS and Firebase
+Theme camps index page based on AngularJS and Firebase as backend.

+## Start

+Clone the repo, and use simple http server on `/public` folder. that's it!

 ## Firebase hosting & database